lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 Mpi4py is based on MPI-2 C++ bindings.
 It supports almost all MPI calls.
 It supports communication of pickle-able Python objects.
-Mpi4py provides optimized the communication of NumPy arrays.
+Mpi4py provides optimized communication of NumPy arrays.

 Mpi4py is included in the SciPy-bundle modules on the ZIH system.